NRC Frequently Asked Questions

 What benefit/rights does AU eligibility give me?

-Being AU-eligible through the ABR affords you the potential opportunity to bypass some of the requirements set forth by the NRC to become an Authorized User.
-However, the ABR suggests contacting your institution/workplace for information regarding its particular nuclear radiology requirements.
+Being AU-eligible through the ABR gives the potential to bypass some of the requirements set forth by the NRC to become an Authorized User.
+However, the ABR suggests candidates contact their institution/workplace for information regarding its particular nuclear radiology requirements.

 When will I receive my exam results?

-Results for the separate RISE will be posted on myABR approximately three weeks after you take the exam.
+Results for the separate RISE will be posted on myABR approximately three weeks after candidates take the exam.